shortstheory/kioslave-tutorial/README.md

 #endif
 ```

 The Hello KIO slave is derived from KIO::SlaveBase.
 The SlaveBase class has some basic functions already implemented for the KIO slave.
-I highly recommend going through the source code of SlaveBase to get an idea.
+This can be found in the [documentation](https://api.kde.org/frameworks/kio/html/classKIO_1_1SlaveBase.html).
 However, most of the functions of SlaveBase are virtual functions and have to be re-implemented for the KIO slave.
 In this case, we are re-implementing the `get` function to print a QString when it is called by `kioclient5`.

-In case you don't need too much special handling of the KIO slave's functions, you can derive your KIO slave class directly from KIO::ForwardingSlaveBase.
-Here, you would only need to re-implement the `rewriteUrl` function to get your KIO slave off the ground.
+In case you don't need special handling of the KIO slave's functions, you can derive your KIO slave class directly from [KIO::ForwardingSlaveBase](http://api.kde.org/frameworks-api/frameworks5-apidocs/frameworks/kio/html/classKIO_1_1ForwardingSlaveBase.html).
+Here, you would only need to re-implement the `rewriteUrl` function to get your KIO slave working.

 ###kio_hello.cpp